 12. Help her find strangers to talk to

 Don’t try to force her to talk to you about her feelings.
 Sometimes, the best way to help a mother with postpartum depression is to find someone else she can talk to.
-It’s much easier to talk to strangers who understand and won’t judge her and who she may never see or talk to again.
-She can be completely honest and vulnerable without having to worry about hurting someone’s feelings or having them take things the wrong way.
+It’s much easier to talk to strangers who understand and won’t judge her.
+She can be completely honest and vulnerable without having to worry about hurting someone’s feelings.

 postpartum depression Facebook groups

 13. Take pictures of her

 Not happy, dressed up, perfectly posed pictures but real pictures.
-Pictures of her nursing in her pajamas.
-Pictures of her holding or sleeping beside the baby.
-Pictures of her when she hasn’t showered in 3 days and has dried breast milk all over her shirt.
+Pictures of her nursing in her pajamas, pictures of her holding or sleeping beside the baby and pictures of her when she hasn’t showered in 3 days and has dried breast milk all over her shirt.
 Take pictures of her crying.
 Aim for honest pictures of her so that she can look back at them when she is better and remember this part of her life.

 14. Wait it out

 Don’t try to rush her recovery.
 Helping her find the right path to recovery is important but don’t keep asking if she’s feeling better yet.
 If she has a good day, don’t assume she’s past the worst of it.

 Postpartum depression is one of the most under-diagnosed conditions in North America for a reason.
-Women, moms in particular, pride themselves in being able to handle it all and admitting that they are struggling or need help is one of the biggest hurdles to overcome.
-While these tips may help the woman in your life open up to you, nothing is ever for certain when it comes to postpartum depression and many women experience it in different ways.
+Women, moms in particular, pride themselves in being able to handle it all.
+Admitting that they are struggling or need help is one of the biggest hurdles to overcome.
+While these tips may help the woman in your life open up to you, nothing is ever certain when it comes to postpartum depression.
+Many women experience it in different ways.
 The best way to help a mother with postpartum depression is just to love her and support her and don’t ever give up on her.